mentalfaculty/LLVS/README.md

 ### Merging

 One of the strengths of LLVS is that it gives you a systematic way to resolve discrepancies between versions.
-If two devices each edit a particular value at about the same time, you can not only identify the _conflict_, but can merge the two disparate data values together into a new consistent version.
+If two devices each edit a particular value at about the same time, you can not only identify the _conflict_, but also merge the two disparate data values together into a new consistent version.

 There are two types of merges in LLVS: two-way and three-way.
 Most of the time you will deal with three-way merges.
 A three way merge involves two versions — usually heads — and one so-called _common ancestor_.
 A common ancestor is a version that exists in the ancestry of each of the two versions being merged; it is a point in the history where the two versions were in agreement, before they diverged.